Nixtla/nixtla/experiments/foundation-time-series-arena/README.md

 > TL;DR: Foundation models for time series outperform alternatives and are ready to be tested in production.
 TimeGPT-1 is (so far) the most accurate and fastest model but TimesFM from Google comes very close.
 Some models are still outperformed by classical alternatives.

+Note: The Amazon team responded to the original benchmark with this [PR](https://github.com/Nixtla/nixtla/pull/382) that shows, according to them, that by changing some parameters, Chronos is significantly faster and more accurate.
+We are currently reviewing the PR.

 # Introduction